AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/configure-data-sources.md

 1. Go to [!DNL Experience Manager] web console at `https://[server]:[port]/system/console/configMgr`.
 1. Look for **[!UICONTROL AEM Forms Data Integrations - User Profile Connector Configuration]** and select to open the configuration in edit mode.
 1. In the User Profile Connector Configuration dialog, you can add, remove, or update user profile properties.
-The specified properties are available for use in form data model.
+The specified properties are available for use in form data model (FDM).
 Use the following format to specify user profile properties:

    `name=[property_name_with_location_in_user_profile],type=[property_type]`